markshapiro/plexify-test/README.md

 3. `setStatus()` of `JobRepo` doesnt atomically check if job exists in repo before changing status in sync map

 tradeoffs:
-1. in `JobCreate(newJob JobCreateDto)`, job can created but not scheduled if the channel is full, it will be still deleted 2s later but its a bad practice when storing into databases.
+1. in `JobCreate(newJob JobCreateDto)`, job can be created but not scheduled if the channel is full, it will be still deleted 2s later but its a bad practice when storing into databases.
 2. if there are more requests than workers can handle, they will be stored in buffered channel, if channel buffer exceeds `chanBufferSize` it will return response 503